marcverhagen/packaging-tutorial/README.md

-# Python Packaging Tutorial - Part 1
+# Python Packaging Tutorial

-Marc Verhagen, March 2023.
+Last updated, March 2023.

-This tutorial takes you through the steps of making code more widely available and focuses on the overal process of packaging and distributing Python code.
+This tutorial takes you through the steps of making your code more widely available and focuses on the overal process of packaging and distributing Python code.
 We start with a very basic python package that has no dependencies on third party packages.
 And we then first look at how you yourself can use a particular piece of code anywhere on your machine and not just in the same directory as where your code was initially created.
 This simple process is at the core of more sophisticated approaches like pip install.

-From there the tutorial takes you through several steps to make your code easier to use for others, culiminating in a user's ability to do a pip-install and get the code from PyPI, the Python Package Index.
-Part 2 of this tutorial will work with a more complex example and force us to deal with dependencies, it will also make better use of some of the bells and whistles that PyPI has to offer.
+From there the tutorial takes you through several steps to make your code easier to use for others, culminating in a user's ability to do a pip-install and get the code from PyPI, the Python Package Index.
+Part 2 of this tutorial, which will be released soonish, will work with a more complex example and force us to deal with dependencies, it will also make better use of some of the bells and whistles that PyPI has to offer.

 To follow along with the examples you need a recent Python version (probably version 3.8 or higher will do).
 The examples further assume that we work in a fresh Python environment, that is, nothing else is installed, and we assume that this environment is a virtual environment that lives in `/env/packaging`.
 In case you don't know what virtual environments are and what they are good for, there are many good places to start reading up on that, including [https://docs.python.org/3/tutorial/venv.html](https://docs.python.org/3/tutorial/venv.html).
 To set up for this tutorial you should do the following: